Meet Our Team

 Executive Director

-Ana is a first generation Chicana/Latina born in the Bay Area and raised between borders.
-Her childhood experiences with her grandmother in Michoacán, Mexico, not only shaped her identity but her everyday work as a community leader, activist and mama scholar.
-Ana has worked both in the public and non-profit sector with youth and community development programs in leadership, advocacy, and cultural awareness.
+Ana is a first-generation Chicana/Latina born in the Bay Area and raised between borders.
+Her childhood experiences with her grandmother in Michoacán, Mexico, not only shaped her identity but also her everyday work as a community leader, activist, and mama scholar.
+Ana has worked in both the public and non-profit sectors, focusing on youth and community development programs that promote leadership, advocacy, and cultural awareness.
 Ana is the new Executive Director for El Concilio of San Mateo County.
 She is excited to continue working directly with the community to address the needs of our most underserved and vulnerable populations.
 Her community leadership includes serving in a steering committee for New Voices for Youth, seating in an Art Advisory Board for the Chan Zuckerberg Community Space, and organizing an annual Latinx Youth Conference.
-Ana has her doctorates in Multicultural Education from the University of San Francisco and is also an adjunct faculty at Cal State University East Bay in the Ethnic Studies Department.
+Ana has her doctorate in Multicultural Education from the University of San Francisco and is also an adjunct faculty at Cal State University East Bay in the Ethnic Studies Department.

 Angelica Rodriguez